-Describe all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system skill-specific differentiated instruction provided by teachers.
+c.
+Describe all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system.

+During our iii academic block, students are given opportunities to participate in a variety of remediation programs including i-Ready, online Pearson lessons, and small group, skill-specific differentiated instruction provided by teachers.
 Individualized action plans are created to meet the specific needs of our struggling learners.
 Students who struggle academically are discussed at monthly Child Talk meetings, bi weekly, TST meetings, and weekly core team meetings.
 Grade level teams meet quarterly to analyze diagnostic data and create action plans to address areas of concern.
 For students struggling with behavior, a FUBA is completed and a BIP is designed to meet their specific needs.